Welcome to MTG Meta Breakers! This series is devoted to helping you take on some of the most common decks in your favorite formats (aka “the meta”).

 Cards That Beat Rakdos Scam in Modern

-The easiest way to beat Rakdos Scam in Modern is with graveyard hate.
+The most obvious way to beat Rakdos Scam in Modern (or at least slow it down) is with graveyard hate.
 Not only does this shut off the reanimation aspect, but it also prevents Seasoned Pyromancer from amassing even more value in the late game.

-The single best card against Scam is probably Sanctifier en-Voc, as it’s both graveyard hate and has protection from both of its colors.
-Scam’s only real answer is to force you to discard it early or use clunky removal.
+The single best card against Scam is Sanctifier en-Vec, as it’s both graveyard hate and has protection from both of its colors.
+Scam’s only real answer is to force you to discard it early or use clunky removal like Engineered Explosives.

 Leyline of Sanctity is another specific card that shuts off many of Scam’s cards, since Grief and their discard spells can’t target you.